gatlin/Alm/README.md

 - `loeb.js` contains stuff required for Alm.
 It is used in `gulp make`.
 - `loeb_extra.js` contains stuff I find interesting (perhaps even useful!) but not necessary to build Alm.
-It is included if you build with `gulp make-extra`.

 The `bikemath` example uses stuff from `loeb_extra.js`, if you're curious.